StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

 ### Step 10: Prepare Python Script

 Clone this repo with in command prompt or terminal using `git clone https://github.com/StyraxBenzoin/Jalup_Vocab_Upgrade.git`, then `cd Jalup_Vocab_Upgrade` to navigate inside the directory.
+This is when you probably want to use a virtual environment with pyenv.
 Use a file explorer to move your `.tsv` file into the same folder as this python script.
 Open `Jalup_Vocab_Upgrade.py` in a text editor and change the string of `input_file` to match your filename. e.g. `input_file = 'myfile.tsv'`

 ### Step 11: Install Requirements

+Activate your virtual environment and install the `requirements.txt`

 **Installing Dependencies with `pip`**

 **Linux**

-* Open a terminal and navigate to the directory where `requirements.txt` file is located
+* In the terminal, navigate to the directory where `requirements.txt` file is located
 * Run the following command: `pip install -r requirements.txt`

 **Windows**

-* Open a command prompt and navigate to the directory where `requirements.txt` file is located
+* Open a command prompt activate your virtual environment and navigate to the directory where `requirements.txt` file is located
 * Run the following command: `pip install -r requirements.txt`

-**Note:** Make sure you have Python and `pip` installed on your system before running this command.

 ### Step 12: Run Python Script